wpower12/poweriii/src/blog/first.md

 ## This site

 First up, this site.
 The source code can be found <a href="https://github.com/wpower12/poweriii">here</a>.
-Feel free to clone and play with it.

 The site itself is hosted on a VPS with apache running.
-Some of the background scripts (serving files) are handled in PHP, but the basically all of the content is static.
-There is an .htaccess file that implements some simple quality of life features like URL redirects.
+Some of the background scripts (serving files) are handled in PHP, but basically all of the content is static.

 The index, blog, and project pages make heavy use of javascript, so some organization was required.
 I used npm locally to leverage the commnuities build tools.
 Webpack is used to build the complex apps out of their consitiuent files.
 Each app has a specific webpack recipie that targets a 'main' script, and outputs a bundle that is used by the projects specific page.
 Additionally, cleancss is used to minify the css files for each portion of the site.